 Select family court judges hear cases involving juvenile neglect and abuse charges; termination of parental rights and adoptions; child custody and visitation rights; divorce and related financial issues like child support, alimony or equitable distribution of property.

 Family court was established in District 20 in March 1999 as one of the first specialized courts centered on the "One Judge - One Family" concept.
 In January 2006 the four counties at that time (Anson/Richmond/Stanly/Union) split into two districts and therefore District 20A was established (Anson/Richmond/Stanly).
+In January 2015 Stanly County became a stand-alone District (20A) and Anson and Richmond Counties joined Judicial District 16A.

 District 20 started as a Court Improvement Program (CIP) site in August 1997, then expanded to include management of domestic issues when funded by the legislature in March 1999.